orlof/xcb3-vscode-ext/README.md

 * `xcbasic.builder`
   * Absolute path to external builder of your choice (e.g. c1541)

-These settings provide file paths that you CAN use when defining tasks in `.vscode/tasks.json`.
+These settings provide file paths (e.g. `${config:xcbasic3.emulator}`) that you can use in `.vscode/tasks.json`.
 This allows you to store `.vscode/tasks.json` in version control and ensure that it can work correctly in different computers regardless of the tool locations.

 ## Usage

+During the first activation this extension will download latest release of XC=BASIC 3 and dasm v2.20.14.1 for your operating system.
+In each subsequent activation extension will update XC=BASIC 3 if needed.

-To initialize your XC=BASIC3 project you can create a default `vscode/tasks.json` file by running `XC=BASIC Initialize tasks.json` from the command palette (Ctrl+Shift+B or Cmd+Shift+B on Mac).
+This extension will also automatically create a default `vscode/tasks.json` file if it doesn't already exists.
+You can also manually create the file by using `XC=BASIC Initialize tasks.json` command from the command palette (Ctrl+Shift+B or Cmd+Shift+B on Mac).

-Default `.vscode/tasks.json` defines three tasks:
+The default `.vscode/tasks.json` defines three tasks:

 * XC=BASIC Compile File (shift+f5)
   * Compiles the current file .bas to .prg
 * XC=BASIC Run File (ctrl+f5)
-  * Compiles the current file and runs it in external emulator
+  * Compiles the current file and runs it in external emulator (must be configured)
 * XC=BASIC Debug File (f5)
-  * Compiles the current file and runs it in external debugger
+  * Compiles the current file and runs it in external debugger (must be configured)
 * XC=Basic Build
-  * Compiles the current file and creates disk image with external builder
+  * Compiles the current file and creates disk image with external builder (must be configured)

 This default `.vscode/tasks.json` provides a starting point for you to define the tasks that your project requires.

+The built-in compiler can be used in tasks.json with
+* `${env:XCBASIC3_COMPILER}`

+Note that you can define command line parameters for xc-basic3 by adding `args` to your compile task.

+External tools can be referenced in `tasks.json` with:
+* `${config:xcbasic3.builder}`
+* `${config:xcbasic3.compiler}`
+* `${config:xcbasic3.debugger}`
+* `${config:xcbasic3.emulator}`
+* `${config:xcbasic3.packer}`

 ## Notes